jitendera-code/Retail-Sales-Customer-Segmentation-Dashboard-SQL-Power-BI-Project/README.md

 ![Excel](https://img.shields.io/badge/Excel-Data%20Preparation-217346?logo=microsoftexcel&logoColor=white)

 ---

-# Project Overview
+📖 Project Background

-This project analyzes transactional sales data from a UK-based online retail company to uncover business insights related to revenue performance, customer purchasing behavior, product performance, and customer retention.
+A UK-based online retail company specializing in gifts, home décor, stationery, and seasonal products processes thousands of customer transactions every year.
+While the business collects a large volume of transactional data, Sales and Marketing teams lack a centralized reporting solution to monitor business performance, customer behaviour, and revenue trends.

-Using **SQL Server** for data preparation and business analysis and **Power BI** for interactive visualization, the project transforms raw transactional data into an executive dashboard that supports data-driven decision-making for Sales and Marketing teams.
+This project analyzes historical retail transactions to transform raw sales data into meaningful business insights.
+Using SQL Server for data preparation and Power BI for visualization, the analysis identifies revenue trends, customer purchasing behaviour, product performance, and customer retention opportunities to support data-driven business decisions.

-Rather than focusing only on technical implementation, this project answers practical business questions that help stakeholders understand business performance, identify revenue opportunities, and improve customer retention.
+The analysis focuses on the following key business areas:

----
+Revenue Performance: Evaluate overall business performance through key metrics such as Total Revenue, Total Orders, Total Customers, and Average Order Value (AOV).

-# Background & Business Context
+Sales Trend Analysis: Analyze monthly revenue trends to identify seasonality, growth patterns, and peak sales periods throughout the year.

-The company operates an online retail business specializing in gifts, home décor, stationery, and seasonal products.
-Every year, thousands of customer transactions are recorded across a wide range of products.
+Product Performance: Identify the products that contribute the highest revenue and evaluate their impact on overall business performance.

-Although a large amount of transactional data is available, Sales and Marketing teams lack a centralized reporting solution to monitor business performance efficiently.
-As a result, answering important questions—such as which products generate the most revenue, when customers are most active, or which customers are likely to stop purchasing—requires significant manual effort.
+Customer Purchasing Behaviour: Examine hourly purchasing patterns to determine when customers are most active and identify opportunities to optimize marketing campaigns.

-To support better business decisions, management requested an analytical solution that transforms raw transaction records into meaningful business insights through interactive dashboards and customer segmentation.
+Customer Segmentation (RFM): Classify customers into behavioural segments using Recency, Frequency, and Monetary analysis to identify high-value customers and customers at risk of churn.

-This project demonstrates how data analytics can help stakeholders monitor commercial performance, understand customer behavior, and identify opportunities to improve long-term business growth.
+Customer Retention: Evaluate customer loyalty and identify opportunities to improve repeat purchases through targeted retention strategies.

----
+The objective of this project is to provide stakeholders with a centralized executive dashboard that supports strategic decision-making, improves customer retention, optimizes inventory planning, and enables data-driven business growth.

 # Business Problem